Paraphraser/PiBuilder/README.md

 	* "raspberrypi" is the default name.
 Even if you only have a single Raspberry Pi, you should always give it a name that is unique on your network.
 You have only yourself to blame if you ever get into the situation where two or more Raspberry Pis are using the same name.
 It will confused both you and your Raspberry Pis.

-6. Your ssh client will present the Trust On First Use (TOFU) pattern where is asks for authority to proceed and then prompts for the password for user "pi" on the target machine, which is:
+6. Your ssh client will present the Trust On First Use (TOFU) pattern where it asks for authority to proceed and then prompts for the password for user "pi" on the target machine, which is:

 	```
 	raspberry